alekseyl/nested_select/README.md

 So the major problem is already solved -- your code will not operate based on falsy blank values, it will raise an exception.

 ## belongs_to foreign keys limitations
-Rails preloading happens from loaded record to their reflection step by step.
+Rails preloading happens from loaded records to their reflections step by step.
 That's makes pretty easy to include foreign keys for has_* relations, and very hard for belongs_to, to work this out you need to analyze includes based on the already loaded records, analyze and traverse their relations.
-This needs a lot of monkey patching, and for now I decided not to gow this way.
+This needs a lot of monkey patching, and for now I decided not to go this way.
 That means in case when nesting selects based on belongs_to reflections, you'll need to select their foreign keys **EXPLICITLY!**